gcallah/Rationalism/sorcery/Sorcery.md

 Thus, ideologies gain their plausibility because they have genuinely pointed at something that is really a problem, say "racism" or "capitalist exploitation."
-But typically they try to treat this *one* problem as if it were the generator of *all* problems.
+But typically they try to treat this *one* problem as if it were the source of *all* problems.

 The truths offered by a sorcerer, however, only serve as lures, inviting